 Finally, click on the “Update” button and check whether your unit is properly shown in the module's view.

 Configuring a module interval

-By configuring/modifying the module interval, it is defined how often the module should be executed.
+By configuring or modifying the module interval, it is defined how often the module should be executed.
 This is applied to remote modules (not local ones), because local modules are configured in a more complex way.
 The more frequently you monitor a remote system, the heavier the load on the monitored system will be.

 Module threshold configuration

-In this section, “Warning” and “Critical” thresholds for a module are set up, which define what values a module must reach to get into critical, warning or normal status.
-The easiest way to understand this concept is through an example:
+In this section, Warning and Critical thresholds for a module are set up, which define what values a module must reach to get into

 Advanced Threshold Parameters

-The “inverse interval” box is used to define non-contiguous ranges.
-In this example, the module will switch to critical status if the value is below 20 and/or above 80:
+The Inverse interval box is used to define non-contiguous ranges.
+In this example, the module will switch to critical status if the value is below 20 or above 80: